-Any time we experience negative emotions, it’s easy to fall into black and white, all-or-nothing thoughts and statements that focus our mind very narrowly on what is wrong, like a laser pointer.
-Think of radical curiosity as turning on the overhead light instead, widening our view to consider options and opportunities beyond yes/no or good/bad.
+Any time we experience negative emotions, it’s easy to fall into black and white, all-or-nothing thoughts and statements that focus our mind very narrowly on what is wrong.
+Think of radical curiosity as turning on the overhead light instead of using a laser pointer, widening our view to consider options and opportunities beyond yes/no or good/bad.

 If you find yourself thinking in binary either/or patterns, it is likely a good time to channel radical curiosity and expand your mental framework.